livz/livz.github.io/_posts/2016-02-09-binary-master-ensign-5.md

 ### Overwriting the return address

-Building on the findings from the previous point, the following payload achieves full control of EIP, without triggering the error message:
+Building on the findings from the previous point, the next payload achieves full control of EIP, without triggering the error message:

 * Overwrites the canary, as above
 * Sends a buffer with the correct overwritten canary value, which will overwrite the **cookie** variable